Lužice (Hodonín District): Economy

 Lužice is known for viticulture.
-The municipality lies in the Slovácká wine sub-region.
+The municipality lies in the Slovácká wine subregion.

 Transport

-The I/55 road (the section from Břeclav to Hodonín) passes through the municipal territory.
+The I/55 road (the section from Břeclav to Hodonín) runs through the municipal territory.

 Lužice is located on the railway line Přerov–Břeclav.

 Sights

 The only protected cultural monument in the municipality is a sculptural group of the Pietà, dating from 1725.

 The main landmark of Lužice is the Church of Saints Cyril and Methodius.
 It was built in 1874.